Shinn0x/docker-labs/04-compose-microservices/README.md

 # 04 · E-commerce Microservices — Docker Compose practice

-## What this project is
+## 📖 What this project is about

 A small but realistic **microservices** system you'll orchestrate with Docker
-Compose: an nginx **API gateway** in front of three independent services (in two languages), plus a per-service database and a shared cache.
+Compose: an nginx **API gateway** in front of three independent services (in two languages), each owning its own data, plus a shared cache.
+It's the capstone of the suite — everything from projects 01–03 (multi-stage Node images, multi-stage Java images, Compose networking, volumes, healthchecks) comes together here, with service-to-service calls on top.

 ```
                   host:8080